davidjoffe/dave_gnukem/README.md

 	* Add a dev readme.txt to help devs get set up

 * [med] Level Editor is hogging CPU [check sprite editor, does it also?]
-* Finalize sprites and other graphics to at least reasonable ready state
-* Finalize a basic playable set of levels
 * Check for all possible hardcoded keys that may be interfering with redefined keys (e.g. Ctrl, H, backspace+G etc.)
 * [After redefine keys] Ctrl *both* shoot and jump
-* H to damage health should not be on by default [likewise other things]
-* Better colors for menu
-* Some more / better sounds
 * CREDITS: Add Vytautas Shaltenis, a.k.a. rtfb, EMH, etc. [who else?]
 * Some better graphics
-* Fix up and update credits etc.
 * Signed executables in binary release?
 * [check] Dying seems to reset score to 0 - is that right?
 Cf. DN1 behavior
 * Is the -640 flag now basically obsolete?
 Remove?
 Or change to do something else useful?
 E.g. to make window maximum size e.g. same as monitor could be useful for level editing.